Book Now

 That means your kitchen flooring needs to flow seamlessly into the rest of your main floor.
 You have three ways to handle this:

 Option 1: One material everywhere.
-Run LVP or engineered hardwood from the front door through the kitchen, living room, and dining area.
+Run waterproof laminate or engineered hardwood from the front door through the kitchen, living room, and dining area.
 This is the cleanest look and the simplest install.
-If you go LVP, you get waterproof protection everywhere.
-If you go engineered hardwood, you get the warmth of real wood everywhere, just be mindful of spills in the kitchen zone.
+If you go waterproof laminate, you get waterproof protection everywhere.
+If you go engineered hardwood, you get the warmth of real wood everywhere.
+Just be mindful of spills in the kitchen zone.

 Option 2: Transition at a natural break.
 If there’s a hallway, an island edge, or a slight change in ceiling height between the kitchen and living area, you can use a transition strip to change materials.
 This works if you want tile in the kitchen and hardwood in the living room, for example.

 Option 3: Same look, different material.
-Some LVP and engineered hardwood lines come in matching colorways.
-You can run the hardwood in the living room and a visually matching LVP in the kitchen.
+Some waterproof laminate and engineered hardwood lines come in matching colorways.
+You can run the hardwood in the living room and a visually matching waterproof laminate in the kitchen.
 It takes careful selection, but when done right, the visual is seamless while each room gets the best material for its demands.

 My Kitchen Floor Recommendation

-For most Utah kitchens: LVP with an SPC core and a 20+ mil wear layer.
+For most Utah kitchens: waterproof laminate with a 12mm composite core and AC4 rating.
 It handles everything a kitchen throws at it, it’s comfortable underfoot, it looks great, and it flows well into open living spaces.
+GemCore’s 3-part waterproof system and steam mop compatibility make it a particularly strong fit for kitchen use.

 If you have your heart set on real wood and an open floor plan, engineered hardwood is a reasonable choice.
-Just commit to wiping up spills and consider LVP in front of the sink and dishwasher area if you want extra insurance.
+Just commit to wiping up spills and consider waterproof laminate in front of the sink and dishwasher area if you want extra insurance.

 Tile is the right call if you prioritize bulletproof durability above all else, especially if you have radiant heat.